570 Christchurch Road, Boscombe, Bournemouth BH1 4BH. Last visit/update 7.10.2022

 When I visited in July for From the Jam the bars had gone cashless (cards only).

-One development I noticed at The Wailers was some tables and chairs set out near the downstairs rear bars.
+One idea tried at The Wailers was some tables and chairs set out near the downstairs rear bars.
 This was with the upper two floors shut and a significantly less than capacity crowd.
 Not seen the downstairs tables since.

 When it’s busy here getting a drink is pretty tortuous particularly early on, whether queuing nicely for the smaller corner bars or bundling in at the side bar – those are the traditions.
 It’s almost tempting to buy one of those dreadful beer bucket two pinters 🙄 (..ok I did have one recently in Bristol O2.)